servicex-sh/httpx/README.md

 * GraphQL with HTTP and WebSocket
 * Memcache: set/get/delete
 * Redis: set/hmset/eval
+* msgpack-rpc:  Neovim support
+* json-rpc: HTTP and TCP support

 # How to install?

-* Mac : `brew install httpx-sh/tap/httpx`
+* Mac : `brew install servicex-sh/tap/httpx`
-* Other platform: download binary from https://github.com/httpx-sh/httpx/releases
+* Other platform: download binary from https://github.com/servicex-sh/httpx/releases

 # How to use?